 Skills

-Wren AI Core provides skills — reusable AI agent workflow guides that teach Claude Code (or other AI coding agents) how to use the Wren CLI effectively.
+Wren AI provides skills — reusable AI agent workflow guides that teach Claude Code (or other AI coding agents) how to use the Wren CLI effectively.
 Skills are not plugins or extensions; they are structured prompts with decision trees that guide an agent through multi-step tasks.

 Available skills